Amy Shuler Goodwin: Political career

 Goodwin served as communications director for Kemp Melton, the mayor of Charleston, in the 1990s, and as state communications director for John Kerry's 2004 presidential campaign.
 She also served as communications director for Governors Bob Wise and Earl Ray Tomblin.
 In 2014, Tomblin appointed her as commissioner of the West Virginia Division of Tourism and deputy secretary of commerce.
 She served in the role until January 2017, when Governor Jim Justice selected Chelsea Ruby for the position.

 In February 2017, Goodwin declared her intention to run for mayor of Charleston in the 2018 election, seeking to succeed Danny Jones, who opted not to run for reelection.
 She defeated Republican J. B. Akers and independent Andy Backus in the November 2018 general election, and won with almost 51% of the vote.
 She was sworn into office on January 7, 2019, becoming the first female mayor of Charleston.

+Goodwin was reelected in November 2022.

 Personal life

 Goodwin is married to Booth Goodwin, a former United States Attorney and 2016 Democratic candidate for Governor.
-They have two sons.
+They wed on April 17, 1999 and have two sons.